joomdev/Mighty-Addons/README.md

 #### Developer?
 Want to contribute?

-We are 💗 Open Source.
+We 💗 Open Source.
 Come and see our products on <a href="https://github.com/mightythemes/" title="MightyThemes on GitHub">GitHub</a>.

 #Having any suggestions or ideas which can improve our product?
 Create an issue on the desired product or maybe give us a ⭐. 😀